jlehtine/image-preseeder/README.md

 Image Preseeder
 ===============

+**OBSOLETE: This repository has been archived, use Docker instead.**

 Image Preseeder is a tool for converting an existing Linux distribution installation image into a preseeded image suitable for fully non-interactive automatic installation.
 It was developed primarily for automating the